arjun921/arjun921/README.md

 - 🤔 I’m looking to help with pretty much anything!
 - 💬 Ask me about Machine Learning, Kubernetes, CI, Scalability, etc.
 - 📫 How to reach me: arjun921@gmail.com or https://arjunsunil.com
-- ⚡ Fun fact: I might be a SDE by profession, but I'm also passionate about Flying Machines 🛩️ , Space travel 🛰, Scuba diving 🤿 and Cooking 🥞 or Baking 🥐
+- ⚡ Fun fact: I might be a SDE by profession, but I'm also passionate about Flying Machines 🛩️ , Space travel 🛰, Scuba diving 🤿 and Cooking 🥞